 Flying Scotsman to have full mechanical inspection after crash

-A ‘shunting incident’ occurred when the Flying Scotsman was being coupled with train carriages in Aviemore, Cairngorms.
+A ‘shunting incident’ occurred when Flying Scotsman was being coupled with train carriages in Aviemore, Cairngorms.

 The 100-year-old steam train was involved in a “shunting incident” on Friday at Aviemore Railway Station, near Inverness.